Find out how you can protect yourself and your children from the risk of skin cancer, prevent sunburn, and learn about UV and vitamin D.

 Help and advice

-It is important to strike a balance between protecting yourself from the sun and getting enough vitamin D. For more information see the NHS Choices how to get vitamin D from sunlight page.
+It is important to strike a balance between protecting yourself from the sun and getting enough vitamin D. For more information see the NHS how to get vitamin D from sunlight page.

 To find out about your risk, go to the Cancer Research UK am I at risk of sunburn page.